Update: We've updated our best Android phones guide with new phones from Huawei and OnePlus.

 Weight: 158g | Dimensions: 151.7 x 75.4 x 7.4 mm | OS: Android 7.1 | Screen size: 6-inch | Resolution: 1440 x 2880 | CPU: Snapdragon 835 | RAM: 4GB | Storage: 64GB | Battery: 3300mAh | Rear camera: 16MP + 13MP | Front camera: 5MP

-Just when you think it's a Samsung landslide in the best Android phones list, the LG V30+ appears!
+Just when you think it's a Samsung and Huawei landslide in the best Android phones list, the LG V30+ appears!

 Building on the G6 from earlier in 2016, the V30+ improves in a number of ways including an improved design, larger, more colorful display and an update-to-date chipset under the hood.